 I have made it my mission in the Senate to improve our nation’s broken mental health system.
-America's mental health system has been neglected for too long and is in desperate need of reform.
-Too many children and adults with mental health needs in our country do not get the timely, high-quality care they need to live healthy and productive lives.
+Too many children and adults in our country do not get the timely, high-quality care they need to live healthy and productive lives.

-I worked for two years with conservative Republican Senator Bill Cassidy to write and pass the bipartisan Mental Health Reform Act.
-I held over a dozen roundtables across the state with mental health consumers and providers to make sure that Connecticut’s priorities were reflected in the bill.
-In 2016, the Mental Health Reform Act was signed into law by President Obama.
+I also worked for two years with Senator Cassidy to write and pass the bipartisan Mental Health Reform Act.
+I held over a dozen roundtables across the state with mental health advocates and providers to ensure that Connecticut’s priorities were reflected in the bill.
+In 2016, President Obama signed the Mental Health Reform Act into law.

-While we have made progress, it’s clear that we have a long way to go to fully address this epidemic.
-We need more money for crisis intervention, long-term treatment, medication therapy, and law enforcement.
-We also need to crack down on the drug companies and physicians who push painkillers that aren’t necessary and often lead to addiction.
-That’s why I'm working to reign in drug companies making huge profits off of prescription pain medications.
+While we have made progress, we have a long way to go to fully address this epidemic.
+We need more money for crisis intervention, long-term treatment, medication therapy, and community interventions.